 At Friends of Man we are a 501(c)(3), non-profit, tax-exempt charity using 100% of donations for charitable assistance.
-We work through Referring Professionals (caseworkers, case managers, health care workers, social workers, counselors, teachers, clergy) who apply on behalf of their patients and clients needing mobility equipment, prosthetics, glasses, dentures, hearing aids, and much more!
+We work through Referring Professionals (caseworkers, case managers, healthcare workers, social workers, school counselors, teachers, clergy) who apply on behalf of their patients and clients needing mobility equipment, prosthetics, glasses, dentures, hearing aids, and much more!

 Need assistance for a client, patient, student, who is in a situation with nowhere else to turn?
 Friends of Man may be the answer.

 Founded in 1982, Friends of Man is a unique charity providing assistance to people in need.
 100% of donations are used for direct charitable assistance — and nothing else!